 Consuming bouillon or bone broth will help you maintain proper amounts of sodium.

-If you are still having difficulty increasing your salt intake on a low carb diet, supplementing with sodium supplements and simply adding more salt to every meal will help.
+If you are still having difficulty increasing your salt intake on a low-carb diet, supplementing with sodium supplements and simply adding more salt to every meal will help.

-#2: Eat More Fats
+#2.
+Eat More Fats

 Eating more dietary fat will help your body get accustomed to using fats as energy.
 Since you’re replacing carbs with fats as your main source of calories, you need to consume larger amounts of fat than you were previously.

-Taking the time to track your fat intake should be a priority in the beginning because it’s very easy to undereat fats.
+Taking the time to track your fat intake should be a priority in the beginning since it’s very easy to undereat fats.
 This is because fats are more calorically dense and will fill you up quicker.

 Eat fatty meats like rib-eye steak, bacon, salmon and chicken thighs.
 Add coconut oil and butter to each meal to increase your fat intake.

-#3: Take Supplements
+#3.
+Take Supplements

-But it’s important to never use supplements as a replacement for any dietary deficiencies.
+Supplements can greatly help your conversion into a fat-fueled machine, but it’s important to never use supplements as a replacement for dietary deficiencies.

 Some key vitamins and minerals that can help mitigate a keto headache include:

-#4: Exercise More
+#4.
+Exercise More

 Studies have shown that exercise can improve your body’s metabolic flexibility.